theRealAph/ScopeLocals/README.md

 local.
 For example, a privileged method may need to connect to a database with a less-privileged set of credentials.

 Another use is when formatting messages for logging.
 Many logging calls are for debug information, and often debug logging is turned off.
-Many frameworks allow you to provide a Supplier<String> for log messages that is only invoked if the message is actually going to be logged, to avoid the overhead of formatting a string that is going to be thrown away.
+Many frameworks allow you to provide a `Supplier<String>` for log messages that is only invoked if the message is actually going to be logged, to avoid the overhead of formatting a string that is going to be thrown away.

 ```
-class ServerFramework {
+public class ServerFramework {
     private static final ExtentLocal<Credentials> USER_CREDENTIALS = ExtentLocal.newInstance();

     void processRequest() {
-        ExtentLocal.where(ServerFramework.USER_CREDENTIALS, Credentials.DEFAULT)
-                   .run(() -> { ...
-                                var connection = connectDatabase();
-                                log(() -> "Hello, World!");
-                                ... });
+        ... as before ...
     }

     Connection connectDatabase() {